Utopia (Björk album)

 Utopia is the ninth studio album by Icelandic singer-musician Björk.
-It was primarily produced by Björk and Venezuelan electronic record producer Arca, and released on 24 November 2017 through One Little Independent Records in the United Kingdom and The Orchard Enterprises in the United States.
+It was primarily produced by Björk and Venezuelan electronic record producer Arca, and released on 24 November 2017 through One Little Indian Records in the United Kingdom and The Orchard Enterprises in the United States.

 The album was acclaimed by music critics for its production, songwriting and Björk's vocals, and later received a nomination for Best Alternative Music Album at the 61st Annual Grammy Awards, becoming Björk's eighth consecutive nomination in the category.

 Background and release

 Björk began working on Utopia soon after releasing Vulnicura in 2015.
 Upon winning the award for International Female Solo Artist at the 2016 Brit Awards, Björk did not appear as she was busy recording her new album.
 In an interview published in March 2016, Björk likened the writing to "paradise" as opposed to Vulnicura being "hell... like divorce".
 Speaking to The Fader in March 2017, filmmaker and collaborator Andrew Thomas Huang said that he had been involved with Björk on her new album, stating that "quite a bit of it" had already been written, and that the "new album's gonna be really future-facing, in a hopeful way that I think is needed right now."

 Utopia was announced via social media on 2 August 2017 with a handwritten note by Björk.
 The announcement coincided with Dazed's autumn 2017 cover issue with Björk which included the announcement of few song titles.
 The lead single, "The Gate" was announced on 12 September for a digital release the following week but received a surprise midnight release on 15 September.
 The same day of the single's release, Björk announced the album's title, Utopia, during an interview with Nowness, stating she had "a thousand name suggestions" and "couldn't think of anything better" but it was open to change.
 The release date of 24 November and cover art were unveiled on 31 October.
-Jesse Kanda, Arca's frequent collaborator and director of Björk's "Mouth Mantra" music video designed the cover, which incorporated a silicone mask designed by frequent collaborator and mask maker James Merry.
+Jesse Kanda, Arca's frequent collaborator and director of Björk's "Mouth Mantra" music video designed the cover, which incorporated a silicone mask designed by frequent collaborator and mask maker James T. Merry.
 However, the makeup was done by Berlin-based drag queen Hungry.
 Jade Gomez of The Fader described the cover as "having a sense of eerily detached femininity."